Goinn/Synth-Playlist-Wizard/README.md

 ## Disclaimer

-The program is not associated with the Synth Riders development team Kluge Interactive.
+This program is not associated with the Synth Riders development team Kluge Interactive.

 ## Getting Started

-Grab the latest release here:
+Grab the latest release
-Copy the .exe File into a separate folder and execute it.
+Execute Synth_Playlist_Wizard.exe
 Enter the path to your Synth Riders directory.
+Choose the preset you want to export
+Hit the export button

 ### Prerequisites